Barney's World

 Barney's World is an animated television series that debuted on HBO Max on October 14, 2024.
-Produced by Mattel Television and Corus Entertainment's Nelvana, (Note: Excluding the "I Love Me Too" special, of which the animation services were provided by Kickstart Entertainment) it serves as a relaunch to the Barney franchise, which spawned its first television series Barney & Friends which was based on its predecessor Barney & the Backyard Gang.
+Produced by Mattel Television and Corus Entertainment's Nelvana, (Note: Excluding the "I Love Me Too" special, of which the animation services were provided by Kickstart Entertainment) it serves as a relaunch to the Barney franchise, which spawned its first television series Barney & Friends which was based on its direct-to-video predecessor Barney & the Backyard Gang.
 Unlike its predecessor, which was live-action, Barney's World is animated.
 The series is aimed at children from ages two to six.

 Plot

 Set in a local playground, the show is centered around dinos Barney, Billy, and Baby Bop, and their three kid best friends.
 Throughout silly and imaginative adventures together, Barney helps kids explore big preschool emotions and shows them how to love themselves and others.
 The series highlights themes of love, community, and encouragement.